Back to top anchor

 Wellington

 Your baby will go to the Wellington Hospital mortuary, which is behind the Emergency Department building of Wellington Hospital.
 If you are transporting your baby to the mortuary, you can go to the Orderly Station near the entrance to ED.
-An orderly can escort you to the Ngaio/Rata Reception Room where mortuary staff will meet you, and you can wait.
+An orderly can escort you to the Ngaio/Rata Room where mortuary staff will meet you, and you can wait.
 There is paid parking available either in the main car park under the hospital, via the Riddiford Street entrance, or off Mein street (park between the green lines only).
 If whānau wish to use the whānau room, this is to be booked by calling the Wellington Hospital Mortuary on 04 385 5961.
+Please note these rooms are not designed for sleeping.

 Christchurch

 Your baby will go to the Christchurch Hospital mortuary, on Riccarton Avenue in Christchurch.
 There is limited on-street or paid car parking near Christchurch Hospital.
-You can call to hear pre-recorded information about the current parking situation - call 0800 555 300 for parking information only.
 If whānau wish to use the whānau room, this is to be booked by calling the Christchurch Hospital Mortuary on 033640674 (between 8am and 3pm).

 Dunedin